MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-I-United-States-Patent-Trademark-Office-Department-Commerce/subchapter-A-General/part-1-Rules-Practice-Patent-Cases/subpart-F-Adjustment-Extension-Patent-Term/subjectgroup-ECFR67ed5898d91f39c-Extension-Patent-Term-Due-Regulatory-Review/section-1.741.md

 ##### § 1.741 Complete application given a filing date; petition procedure. #####

-Link to an amendment published at 88 FR 13033, Mar.
-2, 2023.

-(a) The filing date of an application for extension of a patent term is the date on which a complete application is received in the Office or filed pursuant to the procedures set forth in § 1.8 or § 1.10.
+(a) The filing date of an application for extension of a patent term is the date on which a complete application is received in the Office via the USPTO patent electronic filing system or filed pursuant to the procedure set forth in § 1.8(a)(1)(i)(C) and (a)(1)(ii).
 A complete application must include:

 (1) An identification of the approved product;